 To calculate the duration of a HIT being backlogged, the difference between the timestamp when the HIT was accepted and the timestamp when the HIT page was opened by the worker for the first time is required.
 Specifically, this time interval was obtained using the equation shown in Figure 5.23.
 In the equation, the Timestamp of a HIT web page being opened by this worker for the first time is also known as the timestamp of a worker actually started working on this HIT.
-This timestamp originates from the earliest datetime from the records with matching worker\id and hit\id within the request table.
-The duration of a HIT being backlogged is then obtained by calculating the interval between the timestamp when the page was first opened and the timestamps were collected from different approaches (one from the client scripts, the other from Amazon SQS), the time zones need to be normalised prior to the calculation.
+This timestamp originates from the earliest datetime from the records with matching worker_id and hit_id within the request table.
+The duration of a HIT being backlogged is then obtained by calculating the interval between the timestamp when the page was first opened and the timestamp when it was accepted by the same worker.
+It should be noted that as the two sets of timestamps were collected from different approaches (one from the client scripts, the other from Amazon SQS), the time zones need to be normalised prior to the calculation.